ethyca/fides/docs/fides/docs/development/testing.md

 pytest tests/integration/ -k api
 ```

-#### Debugging

-For debugging, we recommend installing the [`pdbpp`](https://github.com/pdbpp/pdbpp) package and running `pytest` with the `--pdb` flag (which will open the debugger on any error) or setting `breakpoint()` appropriately.

-#### Stepwise execution

 The `--sw` flag will exit `pytest` the first time it encounters an error; subsequent runs with the same flag will skip any tests that succeeded and run the failed test first.

+For more information on available Pytest invocation options, see the documentation [here](https://docs.pytest.org/en/6.2.x/usage.html#usage-and-invocations).

 ## CI Workflows

 CI will run automatically against any PR you open.
-Please run your tests locally first to avoid "debugging in CI", as this takes up resources that could be used by other contributors.
+Please run your tests locally first to avoid "debugging in CI", as this takes up resources that could be used by other contributors and is generally an inefficient usage of your time!